atRobJustice/The-Ledger/USER_GUIDE.md

 - Use Tab to move between fields
 - Use Enter to confirm changes
 - Use Escape to cancel editing
+- Use arrow keys to navigate dot tracks

 ### Mobile Use
 - The interface is responsive and works on mobile devices
 - Touch-friendly controls for all features
 - Optimized layout for small screens
+- Swipe gestures for navigation

 ### Browser Compatibility
 - Works best in modern browsers (Chrome, Firefox, Safari, Edge)
 - Requires JavaScript to be enabled
+- WebGL support recommended for 3D dice
 - No internet connection needed after initial load

+### Performance Tips
+- Disable 3D dice overlay if experiencing lag
+- Use the lock feature to prevent accidental changes
+- Export characters regularly as backups
+- Clear browser cache if experiencing issues

 ### Troubleshooting
-- **Data not saving**: Check that your browser allows local storage
+- **Data not saving**: Check that your browser allows IndexedDB storage
 - **Import not working**: Ensure the JSON file is valid and from The Ledger
 - **Theme not changing**: Try refreshing the page after selecting a theme
 - **Dice not rolling**: Ensure JavaScript is enabled and the page is fully loaded
+- **3D dice not working**: Check WebGL support in your browser

 ### Best Practices
 - Export your character regularly as a backup
 - Use the lock feature during play sessions
 - Take advantage of info mode to learn game rules
 - Keep your browser updated for the best experience
+- Use the dashboard to manage multiple characters
+- Configure Discord integration for online play

 ---